No. 9, Block 4, Renminnanlu Road, Chengdu, 610041, People’s Republic of China

 China Postdoctoral Science Foundation: How the alpine Kobresia littledalei wetlands on the Tibetan Plateau will feedback to the climatic warming?
 2015-2016.
 PI

 American Geophysical Union

 Scientific and Technological Award (the First Prize), Tibetan Autonomous Region, 2018

-Honor Post Doctor, Institute of Tibetan Plateau Research, Chinese Academy of Science, 2015
+Honor Post Doctor, Institute of Tibetan Plateau Research, Chinese Academy of Sciences, 2015

 Honor Student, Graduate University of Chinese Academy of Sciences, 2010

 Da Wei, Tingting Li, Xiaodan Wang* (2019) Overestimation of China’s marshland CH4 release.
 Global Change Biology, doi:10.1111/gcb.14679.